luisArandas/cmte/README.md

-# cmte
-ecosystem of algorithms and methods used in computer music
+## ecosystem of algorithms and methods used in computer music